 A few months after giving birth, which has both physical and mental effects, a number of women notice that they easily lose more than 100 hairs a day, which strikes them as abnormal.
 This hair loss in women may be due to hormonal changes caused by pregnancy, particularly due to an imbalance in male hormones.

 There are many links between hair loss and illness.

 Hair loss can itself have pathological causes, as in the case of androgenetic alopecia.

-It can also be a side effect of taking a prescribed treatment for an illness.
+It can also be a side effect of taking a prescribed treatment for an illness or chemotherapy.